Wayne Static: Career

 After moving to Chicago, Wells created the post-punk band Deep Blue Dream in 1987 with drummer Ken Jay and bass player Eric Harris.
 They shared rehearsal space with Billy Corgan, who was just starting the band Smashing Pumpkins.
 Corgan would end up playing a few shows with them, eventually opting to focus on his own band.
 Deep Blue Dream was short lived as Wells and Jay relocated to California.
 In California, Wells and Jay formed Static-X along with Tony Campos on bass and Koichi Fukuda on guitar.
 It was at this point Wells adopted the name Wayne Static.

 Static announced in July 2007 that he would begin a side project, Pighammer, but in a December 2007 interview with Ultimate-Guitar.com, Static stated: "The Pighammer thing will happen when I have time.
 At the moment though, Static-X will remain my main priority."
 Static appeared on the cover of the 2009 Static-X release Cult of Static.

 His solo album Pighammer was released on October 4, 2011.
 As part of his Pighammer solo project, Static formed a new line-up consisting of Brent Ashley on bass, Sean Davidson on drums, and Ashes on guitar.
 In 2012, this line-up went under the name Static-X for the Noise Revolution tour.
 However, in October 2012, the remainder of the tour was cancelled due to Static requiring medical treatment.

 In an interview done on November 26, 2013, it was confirmed that Static-X disbanded in June 2013.
 According to Static, the disputes between himself and the band's former bassist Tony Campos over the rights to the band name had gone too far, forcing him to disband the four-piece.

 He had been set to play a co-headlining tour in the U.S. with Powerman 5000 in November 2014 with American Head Charge supporting them.

+Artistry

+Eli Enis of Revolver described Static's vocal style as sounding like "Serj Tankian at his growliest and Jonathan Davis at his most amped-up."
+He also said: "Static not only looked but also sounded like he was being shocked with a stun-gun — his voice surging out of his throat with a cartoonish fortitude."